D-Baines/atams/Developer/Documentation/CodingStandards.md

 ### Pointer Function Arguments
 - **Rule:** Functions with pointers arguments must check whether the pointer arguments are nullptr at the start of the function.
-- **Exception:** If nullptr checks should be performed by the calling functions to avoid repetitice checks and improve speed, the function should be commented with a warning.
+- **Exception:** If nullptr checks should be performed by the calling functions to avoid repetitive checks and improve efficiency, the function should be commented with a warning.
 - **Rationale:**
 - **Example:**

 ### Unused Function Arguments